 Migraine is a debilitating neurological condition that commonly causes extremely painful headaches.
-People can have chronic or episodic migraine.
+People with episodic migraine experience symptoms less frequently than those with chronic migraine.

 People with episodic migraine have headaches with migraine symptoms between